xbst/KUSBA/README.md

 <br>

-Designed in 2020, before the component shortage, this PCB allows you to use a simple USB connector instead of the complicated and often unreliable flying wire SPI setup for [measuring resonances](https://github.com/KevinOConnor/klipper/blob/master/docs/Measuring_Resonances.md).
+Designed in November 2020, before the component shortage, this PCB allows you to use a simple USB connector instead of the complicated and often unreliable flying wire SPI setup for [measuring resonances](https://github.com/KevinOConnor/klipper/blob/master/docs/Measuring_Resonances.md).

 <br>You can find more information [here](https://www.youtube.com/watch?v=tDQd-jGegX0).